ignite/cli/docs/versioned_docs/version-v0.27.2/03-clients/01-go-client.md

 This documentation provides information on how to use the `Client` type with `Options` and `KeyringBackend`.

-## Blockchain and Client app not on the same machine
+## Blockchain and Client App Are on Different Machines

-If the blockchain and the client app is not on the same machine replace ../blog with the github repository pointing to your blog github repository:
+If the blockchain and the client app are not on the same machine, replace ../blog with the github repository pointing to your blog GitHub repository:

 dependencies for your package